Allaeddineattia/Allaeddineattia/README.md

 - 🌱 I’m currently learning ReactJS and I'm really eager to start learning Rust.

 - ⚡ Fun fact: I really love video games and Pink floyd.
-If you're a big fun of pink floyd we can become friends.
+If you're a big fun of pink floyd, then we can be friends.

 <!--
 **Allaeddineattia/Allaeddineattia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.